v0lt13/EditorAttributesDocs/docs/source/Attributes/button.rst

 	`Arrays`, `Lists`, `UnityEvents` and ``out`` or ``ref`` parameters are not supported

 .. note::
-	The attribute cannot look for functions inside a ``struct`` and it doesn't work well if the holder is an array or list
+	The attribute won't work inside a serialized `struct`